 3. Organise an Informal Event

-Usually, when we talk about events in terms of B2B marketing, we are talking about some elaborate promotional events where you will be pushing your brand and your products.
+Usually, when we talk about marketing events in Ireland, we are talking about some elaborate promotional events where you will be pushing your brand and your products.
 With a guerrilla twist, you can make a much more unique impression on your potential customers and make them see you as a different kind of B2B brand.

 For instance, organise a drinks and film evening at your offices (after hours), inviting people from other businesses in your area.
 Or, you can even organise a singles’ night – some drinks, some food (nothing posh) and no shop talk.

 You may not sell anything that very evening or night, but you can rest assured people will be picking up their phones in the future when they hear the calls are coming from your company.

 4. Pop Over